aolvera30/Iron_Fuel/README.md

 ### JavaScript Form Submission (`static/app.js`)

 Handles form submissions by sending user data as a JSON payload to the `/api/calculate_macros` endpoint and dynamically updates the page with the calculated macronutrient information.

+## Disclaimer

+The calculated macronutrient values are estimates based on user input.
+Consult a nutritionist for personalized recommendations.

 ##